aabbtree77/twinpeekz/README.md

 std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > const&
 ```

-which should have been just type "String"...
+which should have been just "String".
+Non-debuggable code paths, the joy of [CMake](https://github.com/onqtam/awesome-cmake).

 Go is the only static language with simple polymorphism/compile time and a large practical "no design patterns" community.